matthew-mojira/cicero/docs/classes.md

 Represents a string.

 Methods:
+* `(s.char-at i)`: returns a character object representing the character at index i of the string
 * `(s.display)`: returns a string representation for this object.
 * `(s.+ s)`: concatenates this string with another string